 Doctrine is important!
 Doctrine is just another word for “instruction” or “teaching,” and it tells us who God really is, and who we really are.
 The Pharisees were guilty of unbelief and elevating man-made laws over God’s Word, they were not guilty of being too focused on the Bible.
 The idea that focusing too much on the Bible will somehow cause us to “miss” God or the Holy Spirit is just crazy.
 This line of thinking is very similar to…

 5. “An experience is better than any doctrine!”
 “I don’t care about theology-I just love Jesus!”
-“It’s one thing to know the bible; it’s another thing to know the author!”
+“It’s one thing to know the Bible; it’s another thing to know the author!”
+"Jesus is my theology!"

 Saying “I don’t care about theology-I just love Jesus” is a theological statement.
 It’s just a very weak one.
 We don’t see anything in the bible about “just loving Jesus” (as if our emotional feelings about Him were the key), but we do see many exhortations to have good, sound doctrine and teaching.
 Theology is a word that simply means “the study of God.”
 All Christians are theologians, whether they admit it or not.
 A solid theological understanding of God’s amazing grace is much better than any emotional experience anyway-because it never changes (unlike our emotions)!